Important Legal Disclaimer

 - Most states give 3-7 days to submit

-- Note EVERYTHING that's not perfect
+- Note everything that's not perfect

 What Landlords Deduct Bonds For

-Common deductions (how to avoid):
+Common costs (how to avoid):

-- Carpet damage ($200-$1,500) → Use rugs in high-traffic areas, clean professionally before moving out
+- Carpet damage ($200-$1,500) → Use rugs in busy areas, get a pro clean before you leave

-- Wall marks ($50-$400) → Use removable wall hooks, clean walls before leaving
+- Wall marks ($50-$400) → Use hooks you can remove, clean walls before leaving

-- Cleaning ($150-$400) → Professional clean costs less than bond deduction
+- Cleaning ($150-$400) → A pro clean costs less than a bond loss

-- Broken fixtures ($100-$800) → Report damage immediately, don't let it worsen
+- Broken items ($100-$800) → Report damage right away, don't let it get worse

-- Missing items ($50-$300) → Photograph what was included (light bulbs, shower heads, etc.)
+- Missing items ($50-$300) → Take photos of what was there (light bulbs, shower heads, etc.)

 The Emergency Prevention Checklist